-- 1. The Appellant is an individual between the ages of 21 and 64 years old and has a household size of one.
+- 1. The Appellant is an individual between the ages of size of one.
 Testimony, Exhibit 4. - 2.
-The Appellant's gross income is \$6,501/month.
+The Appellant's gross income is \$6,499.50/month, which equals 513% of the federal poverty level.
 Testimony. - 3.
-To be eligible for MassHealth CarePlus, one's income must be 133% of the federal poverty level or less, which equals \$1,670/month for a household of one.
+The Appellant has submitted a disability supplement and supporting documentation to Disability Evaluation Services but has not received a disability determination yet.
 Testimony.